SaraSalamaMo/appiumWeatherForecast/README.md

 ### Get main screen
 ### Changing Time format from 12 to 24 hours with its assertions
 ### Changing Temperature unit from F to C with its assertions
+### check Rains And Humidity Values For Next six Hours